Dumpster diver stunned by discovery outside retail store: 'What a waste'

 "What a waste," the original poster remarked, sharing a photo of dozens of large cardboard boxes, each brimming with brand-new leather merchandise.

-Destined for a landfill, these Polo Ralph Lauren wallets — thousands of them — were salvaged just in time.
+Destined for a landfill, these U.S. Polo Assn. wallets — thousands of them — were salvaged just in time.
 Thanks to one determined dumpster diver, they've now found a second life and a new owner.

 Leather is notoriously slow to break down, taking anywhere from 10 to 50 years to decompose, depending on how it's treated.
 That's a staggering lifespan for something like these wallets, a huge quantity of which were nearly thrown away without ever being used.